Summary of Certification Activities

 You will receive an automated confirmation email when your application is submitted and a second email after your application has been processed.
 If you do not receive a confirmation email, please check your application to confirm that you clicked the orange “submit” button at the bottom of the form.
+Paying your application fee does not submit your application.
+These are separate steps.
 We will not receive your application for processing until this step is complete.
 Please note that the email confirming payment is NOT a confirmation that your application was successfully submitted.

 How do I schedule my exam session?

-Once your application is successfully submitted, processed, and approved, you will receive an email with test scheduling instructions from SPCB’s testing partner, Comira.
+Once your application is successfully submitted, processed, and approved, you will receive an email with test scheduling instructions from SPCB’s testing partner, PSI.